Polls are wrong, Trump will beat Biden: Billionaire fund manager Gundlach

 Gundlach’s political forecasts don’t always turn out to be correct.
 He told FOX Business last year that Biden was a “placeholder type of candidate” and there was “no way” he would secure the nomination.

-“I’ve been asking people, ‘Do you know anybody that really supports Joe Biden?’ and I haven’t met a single person that says they know anybody that truly supports Joe Biden,” Gundlach said.
+“I’ve been asking people, ‘Do you know anybody that really supports Joe Biden?’ and I haven’t met a single person that says they know anybody that truly supports Joe Biden,” Gundlach said in September.